 Try a cheesesteak

-Old City Philadelphia is a perfect place to try one of the city’s favorite foods–cheesesteaks.
-There are several good cheesesteak places to choose from, particularly around Market Street.
-Campo’s and Sonny’s are among our top choices in the area.
+Old City is a perfect place to try one of the city’s favorite foods–cheesesteaks.
+There are several good cheesesteak places to choose from, particularly around Market Street, which is a convenient stop if you’re spending the day in the historic area.
+Campo’s and Sonny’s, which have both made great cheesesteaks for decades, are our top choices in the area.

 Visit Betsy Ross House

-Strolling through the Old City neighborhood, you’re guaranteed to run into a few characters, not the least of whom being Betsy Ross.
-Enter her 1740s home to learn all about her experience with the American flag, the first president, and, of course, the home itself.
+Strolling through the Old City neighborhood, you’re guaranteed to run into a few characters, not the least of whom is Betsy Ross.
+At her 1740s home, you’ll learn all about her experience with the American flag, the first president, and, of course, the home itself.

 See the President’s House

 The President’s House offers a revised history of George Washington and John Adams’s presidencies.
-When Old Philadelphia was the capital of the United States from 1790 to 1800, enslaved Africans suffered under the nation’s first leaders.
+When Philadelphia was the capital of the United States from 1790 to 1800, enslaved Africans suffered under the nation’s first leaders in the very spot where the open-air exhibit stands now.

-The building is one of the Philadelphia historical sites that no longer survives.
-However, this exhibit on the original building footprint and the corresponding information panels commemorate the nation’s first executive mansion and, more importantly, tells the stories that hid behind its walls.
+The building that was here, which housed the Washington and Adams families, no longer survives.
+But this display in its original footprint commemorates the nation’s first executive mansion and, more importantly, tells the stories that hid behind its walls.

 Tour the Museum of the American Revolution